EOEPCA/helm-charts/charts/login-service/README.md

 ## OpenDJ

 OpenDJ StatefulSet will set up the LDAP backend of the Login Service and wait for the Persistence Job to ingest the data into the database.
-The image used is from GluuFederation `gluufederation/wrends:4.1.1_01`.
+The image used is from eoepca `eoepca/wrends:4.1.1_01`.
 The expected behavior is to start listening in some ports and after the persistence is finish complete the installation by starting the LDAP service.
 The basic configuration can be done in the values of the parent chart, but for more specific customization the child chart has its own values.

 ### Parent